qcoley/Project-Consona/README.md

 # Installation

 The game itself currently requires no installation provided you have Python installed on your OS (https://www.python.org/downloads/).
-You can run the requirements.txt file to install PyGame with the command "pip install -r requirements.txt"
+You can run the requirements.txt file to install PyGame with the command "pip install -r requirements.txt".

 # Usage